kct2020/goutpal-com-skeleventy/README.md

 - resources/scss/04-layout/_site.scss: change background to image to a different color.
 Not sure if this needs changing in main.css and/or main.min.css *
 - site/includes/components/nav.njk: Change link to WP version of About Page or to appropriate blog post.

+Should be simplified to search for UpdateThis (including About Page link above).
+Except that should be split to UpdateSetting and UpdateContent to change 1st Config or Start Blog - meaning that look and feel is a simple part of installing in most cases.
+But might consider 2nd Config once content has been added to change text/background and other layout settings for a different look.

 - site/index.md: rewrite.
 - site/includes/components/footer.njk: Change footer links.
 But these need updating as new admin pages are created.
 Should also include a feedback link direct to issues.
 - site/includes/components/footer.njk: Change disclaimer